ACM Logo

 Our Business Administration, Accounting, and Economics degree programs are designed for students who plan to transfer to a four-year college upon completing their studies at Allegany College of Maryland.
 Our department has several transfer agreements with four-year colleges that provide for a seamless transfer of credits to the partnering college.

 Our certificate programs require 30 credit hours of coursework.
 They are designed to be completed in one year for full-time students.
 For part-time students it will take somewhat longer.
-We offer certificates in accounting, entrepreneurship, marketing and sales, and supervision.
+We offer certificates in accounting, entrepreneurship, marketing and sales, supervision, social media marketing, and data analytics.

 Many scholarships are available for our students.
-Fourteen of the College’s scholarships are available only to business students.
+Many of the College’s scholarships are available only to business students.
 Many more are available to students without regard to their program of study.

 Discover more...